javascript-tutorial/en.javascript.info/1-js/11-async/03-promise-chaining/article.md

   });
 ```

 The code works; see comments about the details.
-However, there's a potential problem in it, a typical error of those who begin to use promises.
+However, there's a potential problem in it, a typical error for those who begin to use promises.

 Look at the line `(*)`: how can we do something *after* the avatar has finished showing and gets removed?
 For instance, we'd like to show a form for editing that user or something else.
 As of now, there's no way.